eonist/eonist.github.io/_posts/2023-11-23-alert-in-swiftui.md

 - Buttons are created with Alert.Button and has many presets
 - You add callback to the buttons

+### Gotcha:
+- Displaying more than one alert in a view
+- If you add multiple alert() modifiers to one view, your code might not work correctly - only one alert will function, the other won't.
+- To solve this, connect your alerts to various elements in your view hierarchy, like the button or any other view that causes the alert to show up.

 # Index:
 - [Basics](#basics)
 - [Simple confirm alert](#simple-confirm-alert)